CU Guest Wi-Fi

 1. Open your device's Wi-Fi networks and select CU Guest.

-2. On the CU Guest login page, click the CU Guest registration form link.
+2. On the CU Guest login page, click Register for CU Guest.

 3. On the registration page, enter your contact information, accept the terms of service, and click Register.